abhijeetk/af-binder/doc/afb-overview.md

 		arguments define a command that afb-daemon will launch.
 		The sequences @p, @t and @@ of the arguments are replaced with the port, the token and @.

+	  --tracereq=xxxx

+		Trace the processing of requests in the log file.

+		Valid values are 'no' (default), 'common', 'extra' or 'all'.

 Future development of afb-daemon